 Although there are some differences in standards of beauty, cheek and chin implants can benefit men and women.
 There are many women who seek a more prominent chin, and plenty of men request cheek implants.
 The goal with any procedure using facial implants is to enhance your natural beauty and achieve a more proportional facial appearance.

 - 6 Nasal Implants

 At one time, plastic surgeons grafted the patient’s bone or cartilage to augment facial features, and correct weaknesses and defects caused by aging or genetics.
-In addition to Autologus implants which are derived from a person’s own tissue, synthetic or Alloplastic implants are now also used for facial augmentation.
+In addition to Autologous implants which are derived from a person’s own tissue, synthetic or Alloplastic implants are now also used for facial augmentation.
 These Facial Implants are man-made synthetic substitutes, generally made of solid silicone, or porous materials such as Polyethylene, to surgically enhance the cheeks, chin, nose, jaw, and lips.